bchareyre/yade-mpi/doc/sphinx/user.rst

 Facet transparency
 """""""""""""""""""
-If you want to make facet objects transparent, select ``p1-facets.*`` in the Pipline browser, then go to the Object inspector on the Display tab.
+If you want to make facet objects transparent, select ``p1-facets.*`` in the Pipeline browser, then go to the Object inspector on the Display tab.
 Under "Style", you can set the "Opacity" value to something smaller than 1.

 Animation
 """"""""""